dhyani15/mixed-messages/README.md

 ## General Info ##

-This is a project inspired while I was completing codecademy backend engineering course.
+This is project was inspired while I was completing codecademy backend engineering course.

 The program generates a random rapper name from a list of common words found in today's popular rappers.